Kirill Mazurov: Political career

-Kirill Mazurov was born in 1914 in the Mogilev Governorate of the Russian Empire in a peasant family of Belarusian ethnicity.
+Kirill Mazurov was born in 1914 in the Mogilev Governorate of the Russian Empire in a Belarusian peasant family.
 He was originally a construction technician, and graduated from the Gomel highway technical school in 1933.
 He joined the Communist Party of the Soviet Union in 1940 and the Red Army in 1941.
 During the Great Patriotic War, he participated in military actions as a political instructor, a battalion commander and an instructor of the army's political department.

 Mazurov left the army in 1942 to become secretary of the central committee of the Belarusian Komsomol.
 Mazurov then moved to a Soviet partisan unit where he became president of the central staff.

 After the war, Mazurov returned to his position as secretary of the Belarusian Komsomol.
 In 1947 he joined the apparatus of the Communist Party of Byelorussia.
 From 1949 to 1950 he was the First Secretary of the Minsk city committee and from 1950 to 1953 first secretary of the Minsk regional committee of the Communist Party of Byelorussia.
 From 1950 to 1979, he was a deputy of the Supreme Soviet of the Soviet Union.
 After Joseph Stalin's death, he actively supported Nikita Khrushchev.
 He was chairman of the council of ministers of BSSR (1953–1965), then First Secretary of the Communist Party of Byelorussia (1956–1965).
 In 1964 he was appointed candidate member of the Politburo of the CPSU Central Committee and was then a full member from 26 March 1965 to 27 November 1978.
 He was also the First Deputy Chairman of the Council of Ministers (1965–1976).